g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 so we've just declared messages as atomic unit of services communication.

 ## Reactive communications
+*I'm writing it with RxJava-2 library to save a lot of time, but it can be implemented without it.*<br/>
 Now our view and model are independent services.
 Our model is responsible for consuming packets for `Model` protocol and at the same time it's a packet source for `View` protocol.
 Similar for view.
 In rx-java terms we can define model as a `Cosumer` for model packets and a `Source` for view packets: